LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 #### Survey timeout

-A survey times out (expire) after XXXX.
-You can configure a "Session Expired" message to send to the consumer if they try to enter text after the session has expired.
+By default, a survey times out (expires) after one hour, but you can change this time period if desired.
+You can also configure a "Session Expired" message to send to the consumer if they try to enter text after the session has expired.
+Both of these settings are found in Bot Settings, discussed farther below.

 #### Survey outcomes